"Steering a Safe Course through our Retirement Years"

 Clubs always welcome new members, especially if they are willing to serve on a committee in the future.
 Again, the decision if invited to become a committee member, will be yours alone.

 Yes.
 Cover is up to $10 million.
-See the “Liabiity Insurance” page.
+See the “Liability Insurance” button on our home page “Menu”.

 No, but our website contains helpful guidance and links to travel insurance providers and brokers to whom on-line applications can be made.
-See the “Travel Insurance” page
+See the “Travel Insurance” button on our home “Menu” page.

-Yes there are currently two monthly publications which are emailed to the Secretary of each Club.
+Yes there are currently two monthly publications which are emailed to the Officers of each Club which have provided email addresses.

-The second is Rebus Chronicles.
-This is intended primarily for committee use and is emailed to the Club Secretary.
-It deals with administrative matters.
+The second is Chairman’s Bi-monthly Report.
+This is intended primarily for committee but also encouraged to be sent to the general membership where appropriate.
+It mainly deals with administrative matters.

 Provided club activities and objectives are conducted in accordance with the adopted obligatory Constitution. – No. Rebus believes in a “hands off” approach enabling Clubs to be self-governing.

-We consider absolute transparency is important and distributea professionally reviewed annual Statement of Financial Performance to all affiliates within the month following our balance date.
+We consider absolute transparency is important and distribute a professionally reviewed annual Statement of Financial Performance to all affiliates within the month following our balance date.
 It is also uploaded to this website for public viewing and lodged with the Registrar of Incorporated Societies.
-See “Financial Report” page
+See “Financial Report” button on our home page